 Trends within the fashion industry have been around since the 14th century, where “echelons” of society would utilise their clothing choices to display their level of status and affluence amongst their peers1.
-In the twentieth century, before the ‘social-media’ era was born, fashion trends would, on average, last between five to ten years2.
+In the twentieth century, before the social-media era was born, fashion trends would, on average, last between five to ten years2.
 These trends would be carefully curated, often employing the use of magazine editorials, fashion shows and red carpet events where a small group of societal elites, models and celebrities would don new styles.
-It was expected that after these looks were styled by notable figures such as the likes of musical icons, Cher and Madonna, as well as Diana, The Princess of Wales and Former First Lady, Jackie Kennedy, that the general public would engage with these styles until the next ‘trend’ was created.
+It was expected that after these looks were styled by notable figures such as the likes of musical icons, Cher and Madonna, as well as high-society elites like Diana, The Princess of Wales and Former First Lady, Jackie Kennedy, the general public would then engage with these styles until the next ‘trend’ was created.
 This is why babydoll dresses and pillbox hats were a big hit in the 1960s and why bell-bottom jeans were so popular in the 1970s3.

-The popular streetwear trends so evident in society today originate from the hip-hop scene in New York City during the 1970s and 1980s and were popularised by musical artists, all bringing different elements to streetwear4.
-These elements include militaristic looks using colours inspired by black-nationalist movements worn by Queen Latifah, “ghetto fabulous” looks consisting of double-breasted suits, designer sunglasses and fedoras styled by the likes of 2Pac, P.Diddy and the Notorious B.I.G., as well as the more relaxed style of streetwear comprised of baggy jeans, and sneakers such as the famed Nike ‘Jordan 1’ donned by rappers in the 90s such as the Wu-Tang Clan and Snoop Dog4.
-Up until the twenty-first century, fashion trends had been carefully planted seeds by those within the industry, from the trends of bustle dresses in the early 1900s to cloche hats and flapper dresses in the 1920s all pushed by notable fashion figures3; however, with the emergence of social media culture, fashion trends have evolved into micro-trends and macro-trends, leaving the future of the entire industry to a select few individuals, most of whom we recognise as ‘influencers’.
+The popular streetwear trends evident in society today originate from the hip-hop scene in New York City during the 1970s and 1980s and were popularised by musical artists, all bringing different elements to streetwear4.
+These elements include militaristic looks using colours inspired by black-nationalist movements worn by Queen Latifah, “ghetto fabulous” looks consisting of double-breasted suits, designer sunglasses and fedoras styled by the likes of 2Pac, P.Diddy and the Notorious B.I.G., as well as the more relaxed style of streetwear comprised of baggy jeans, and sneakers such as the famed Nike ‘Jordan 1’ donned by rappers in the 90s like Snoop Dog and the Wu-Tang Clan4.
+Up until the twenty-first century, fashion trends had been carefully planted seeds by those within the industry.
+The trends of bustle dresses in the early 1900s to cloche hats and flapper dresses in the 1920s all pushed by notable fashion figures3; however, with the emergence of social media culture, fashion trends have evolved into micro-trends and macro-trends, leaving the future of the entire industry to a select few individuals, most of whom we recognise as ‘influencers’.